Available plans: Garden, Estate

 Drag the widget that you want and drop it to the empty canvas that’s on the left.

 Double click on the report or just hover over the widget and choose Edit.

-You can also filter the data further using the filter icon seen on the top right corner.
+- You can also filter the data further by clicking on the ‘add filter’ button.

 The total duration of any call.
 It also includes IVR time, call transfer time, etc in addition to the duration of the call that an agent handles.

 The total time that a call was put on hold/wait.